|Get Atlanta BeltLine updates right in your inbox!|

 In September 2013, the City of Atlanta was awarded an $18 million TIGER V grant from the U.S. Department of Transportation to develop the southwest corridor of the Atlanta BeltLine.
 This grant will cover about 40% of the project cost, expediting the trail's construction by 2-3 years.
-Ground was broken on November 12, 2014 and construction is anticipated to be complete in fall of 2017.
+Ground was broken on November 12, 2014 and construction is anticipated to be complete in late summer of 2017.

 The Westside Trail, a 3-mile corridor in development on the Atlanta BeltLine’s southwest side, runs from University Avenue in Adair Park north to Lena Avenue at Washington Park.
 For a half mile along White Street, the trail will use the existing West End Trail.
 The project funding includes the 14-foot wide multi-use trail, 14 points of entry (11 of which will be ADA-accessible) with ramp and stair systems, greenway, and preservation for future transit.

 Construction is underway now and the trail is currently closed to the public.